-Isolation of piggyback
+Isolation of piggyBac

-The adaptation of cell lines from Trichoplusia ni and Spodoptera frugiperda that were permissive AcMNPV and related viruses established the basis for understanding the molecular events of baculovirus replication.
+The adaptation of cell lines from Trichoplusia ni and Spodoptera frugiperdathat were permissive AcMNPV and related viruses established the basis for understanding the molecular events of baculovirus replication.
 These cell systems supported both budded virus production early in infection and occluded virions later in the replication cycle.
-Because they were readily visualized. occlusion bodies provided convenient marker of infection.
+Because they were readily visualized, occlusion bodies provided a convenient marker of infection.
 As investigators became familiar with this system, it was noted that occlusion body mutants occasionally occurred in which there were fewer than the normal number of occlusion bodies produced.
-These were called 'few polyhedra' or FP mutants and were also characterized by elevated levels of budded virus production such that in cell culture they had a selective advantage and could out compete wt virus (69, 70).
+These were called 'few polyhedra' or FP mutants and were also characterized by elevated levels of budded virus production such that in cell culture they had a selective advantage and could out compete wt virus (80, 81).
 Characterization of these mutants indicated that they were derived by the insertion of cellular DNA at a specific location in the genome.
-This locus was eventually determined to be AcMNPV orf61 that encodes a predicted protein of 214 amino acids (25 kDa) and was called the 'few polyhedra' or fp gene (71) (72).
+This locus was eventually determined to be AcMNPV orf61 that encodes a predicted protein of 214 amino acids (25 kDa) and was called the 'few polyhedra' or fp gene (11) (82).
 Subsequently, it was determined that one of the inserts, IFP2 was found in the genome of AcMNPV grown in T. ni cells.
-It inserted at TTAA sites that were duplicated upon insertion, contained 13-bp inverted terminal repeats and encoded a 594 amino acid transposase that could facilitate its own transposition and it was renamed piggyBac (73) (74).
-PiggyBac shows precise excision upon transposition such that the TTAA target site is not duplicated and therefore leaves no footprint upon removal (72) (73).
+It inserted at TTAA sites that were duplicated upon insertion, contained 13-bp inverted terminal repeats and encoded a 594 amino acid transposase that could facilitate its own transposition and it was renamed piggyBac (83) (84).
+PiggyBac shows precise excision upon transposition such that the TTAA target site is not duplicated and therefore leaves no footprint upon removal (82) (83).

-Up to 98 copies of sequences similar to piggyBac were found in the B. mori genome, although only 5 appeared to be complete (75).
-A related transposon encoding a transposase 34% identical at the amino acid level to piggyBac was also identified in the silkworm genome (76).
-It was named yabusame element after a type of Japanese archery performed while riding a horse.
+Up to 98 copies of sequences similar to piggyBac were found in the B. morigenome, although only 5 appeared to be complete (85).
+A related transposon was also identified in the silkworm genome (86) and named yabusameelement after a type of Japanese archery performed while riding a horse.
 (Perhaps the bow represents the transposase, the arrow the transposon, DNA is the target, and the archer on the horse is the cell?).
-The genomes of some silkworm strains lacked sequences closely related to Yabusame (as determined by Southern blot analysis), whereas others had three to six copies
+Related transposons have now been found in many different species from plants, insects and mammals, reviewed in (87).

-Although piggyBac demonstrates limited sequence similarity with other tranposon superfamilies, its transposase contains DDD acidic residues in its catalytic site suggesting that it belongs to the DDE superfamily of recombinases.
-In these recombinases, the acidic amino acids DDE or DDD coordinate metal ions required for activity (77).
+Although piggyBac demonstrates limited sequence similarity with other transposon superfamilies, its transposase contains DDD acidic residues in its catalytic site suggesting that it belongs to the DDE superfamily of recombinases.
+In these recombinases, the acidic amino acids DDE or DDD coordinate metal ions required for activity (88).